thamir711/BayanAnalytics/README.md

 # BayanAnalytics
-Statistics and data analysis for the GCC stock markets
+Statistics and data analysis for the GCC stock markets.